xebialabs-community/xld-openshift-plugin/README.md

 # Overview #

 This XLD OpenShift plugin supports v2 & v3 OpenShift implementations.
 This plugin allows you to manage the deployment of OpenShift projects, containers and resources to your OpenShift infrastructure.
-Additionaly this plugin still supports doing WAR deployment to OpenShift JBoss gear.
+Additionally this plugin still supports doing WAR deployment to OpenShift JBoss gear.
 It uses rhc client to push to OpenShift environments.

 # Requirements #

 * **Requirements**
-	* **XL Deploy** 5.1.3+
+	* From version v7.x+, XLD 6.x is required.
+	* **Remark**: version v7.x+ breaks compatibility with previous versions!
 	* **rhc client on target machine for OpenShift v2**
 	* **oc client on target machine for OpenShift v3**